Tandis Jenhudson

-Tandis Jenhudson (born 1979) is a British musician, composer and medical doctor, best known for his work on film and television soundtracks.
-He has received two Royal Television Society award nominations and is the first composer to have been honoured as a BAFTA Breakthrough Brit.
+Tandis Jenhudson (born 1979) is a Emmy and BAFTA-nominated British composer, musician and medical doctor, best known for his work on film and television soundtracks.
+He has also received two Royal Television Society award nominations and is the first composer honoured as a BAFTA Breakthrough Brit through which he was mentored by Ennio Morricone.

 Early life and education

 Tandis was born in Clapham, London in 1979 and attended St George's Hanover Square Primary School, and the London Nautical School and Christ's College, Finchley secondary schools.

 Despite his early interest in music, he studied Medicine at UCL and divides his time between medicine and music.
 He composed soundtracks for numerous short films during his early medical career, one of which was nominated for a BAFTA Cymru award in 2005.

 In a 2014 interview, with PRS for Music's M-Magazine he said "I was obsessed with TV themes when I was a kid in the eighties and would even dance to some of them when they came on: "Ski Sunday, Dallas, The A-Team, Grange Hill, Airwolf, Doctor Who, Knight Rider, and Doogie Howser, M.D."
 He studied piano achieving Grade 8 although describes himself as a largely self-taught composer, stating "most of my musical development has come from listening to and dissecting other people's music" citing Mozart's Eine kleine Nachtmusik and Michael Jackson as examples.